Senior Full stack C# Developer - Semi Remote - up to R1.4m PA at e-Merge IT Recruitment - Gauteng Johannesburg - IT-Online

-The information age is upon us and the question begs, how do we keep up with it all?

-The answer is simple; my client is widely considered a maestro in the space of consumer analysis, big data, and AI technology.
+Get a front row seat experience by joining an Illovo, Sandton based dev hub who have conquered global markets in the field of consumer analysis, big data and AI technology.

-As far as expansion would have it, they are currently seeking a highly proficient Senior Full Stack C# Developer to join their dynamic, high calibre and passionate team of professionals in building Azure hosted applications in the retail analytical space.
+Senior Full Stack Developer, here is a phenomenal opportunity to join a dynamic, high calibre and passionate team of professionals in building Azure hosted applications in the retail analytical space, amongst other great projects of course.

 - BSc degree would be advantageous